5 tips to help you reduce your screen time

 We bet our bottom dollar that for many of you, your mobile phone is the last thing you look at before you go to sleep.
 Numerous studies have shown that this affects the length of time it takes for us to fall asleep, as well as messing up our levels of REM sleep – the stage of sleep that’s critical for restoration of our mind and body.
 Try refraining from your phone for an hour before bed and see how this affects your snooze time.

-Do you have any tips that have proven successful in reducing screen time?
+Do you have any proven tips to help you reduce your screen time?
 Let us know on Twitter!Tags: mental health, social media